Miriam Krinsky (Executive Director)

 Research and Technical Assistance Partners (Center for Court Innovation)

-Julius Lang (Director of Training and Technical Assistance)
+Julius Lang (CCI Director of Training and Technical Assistance)

 Julius Lang oversees consulting services — including workshops, site visits, and in-person consulting — for jurisdictions around the nation and internationally.
 He has worked for over a decade providing expert assistance to prosecutors and other justice practitioners, including under “Smart Prosecution,” Community Prosecution, and High-Performance Prosecution national initiatives.
 Mr. Lang currently spearheads the Problem-Solving Justice Initiative, with support from the Bureau of Justice Assistance at the U.S. Department of Justice to promote the wider use of problem-solving practices to reduce crime and incarceration while strengthening public trust in justice.
 In addition, he oversees the Center’s role as site coordinator and technical assistance provider for the Minority Youth Violence Prevention initiative, a joint effort of the U.S. Department of Justice’s Community Oriented Policing Services (COPS) Office and the U.S. Department of Health and Human Services’ Office of Minority Heath.
 Previously, Mr. Lang served as the coordinator of the Midtown Community Court — the Center’s first demonstration project — in Manhattan’s Times Square neighborhood.